💔

 5

-Severe cases may need professional help or medication
+Severe cases with destruction or self-injury need professional help and possibly medication

 ⚠️Common Mistakes to Avoid